Melanoma Skin Cancer: A Guide for Families and Caregivers

 If you notice any of these signs, you should see a doctor as soon as possible.
 The doctor will examine your skin and may take a small sample of the suspicious area to look at it under a microscope.
 This is called a biopsy, and it can confirm if you have melanoma or not.

 The sooner you find and treat melanoma, the better your chances of survival are.
 If melanoma is caught early, when it is still thin and has not spread, it can be removed by surgery and cured.
 If melanoma is caught late, when it is thick and has spread, it can be harder to treat and may require more aggressive therapies, such as immunotherapy, targeted therapy, chemotherapy, or radiation therapy.
-These therapies can help shrink or stop the growth of the cancer, but they can also cause serious and complications.
+These therapies can help shrink or stop the growth of the cancer, but they can also cause serious side effects and complications.

 Early detection of melanoma can save your life or your loved one’s life.
 That is why it is important to be aware of your skin and see a doctor if you notice any changes.
 You can also ask your doctor about screening tests, such as skin exams or imaging tests, which can help detect melanoma before it causes any symptoms.
 By being proactive and vigilant, you can protect yourself and your loved one from melanoma.